AlexDawsonUK/AssetConfig/README.md

 ## Tiny.txt

-I've also [written an eBook](https://assetconfig.com/#download) which describes in detail, how to take advantage of these tiny files (if you prefer learning about the mechanics rather than using a generator).
+I've also [written an eBook](https://assetconfig.com/#download) (available in both PDF and ePub formats) which describes in detail, how to take advantage of these tiny files (if you prefer learning about the mechanics rather than using a generator).
 Plus I've given a discussion on the subject, and the slides are [available here](https://assetconfig.com/cache/file/talk.pdf).